 In addition to its full degree programs the GSG has developed a suite of short term executive training programs for politicians and public sector employees from Australian and international governments.
-These tailored programs are designed to transfer important skills in improved governance and public sector reform.
+These tailored programs are co-designed with partner governments to transfer important skills in improved governance and public sector reform.
 These programs range from intensive workshops of 2-3 days to development programs of up to 14 weeks offered in either the March-June or August-October Program.

 Public Sector Professional Development Program

 This tailored program is designed to transfer important skills in improved governance and public sector reform.
 This program consists of two units of study which are undertaken on an audit basis with no formal assessment required.
 Participants attend lectures and contribute to class discussion and debate.

 An internship with the NSW State Government can also be completed as an assessable unit of study.
 The GSG arranges all aspects of the internship and liaises closely with the participant’s home government agency to ensure that the placement is of direct relevance to the operations and requirements of the students work environment.